ghjang/s-comp-box/README.md

 1. PopUp
    * Alert: A popup for displaying alert messages to the user.
    * Confirm: A popup for getting user confirmation on certain actions.
+   * Info: A popup for displaying information to the user.
    * Prompt: A popup for getting user input.
    * Custom: A popup for displaying arbitrary content.
 1. PyRun